kieviceb/TERRENATOR-WRO-2024/README.md

  > [!NOTE]
-> All this can be find in the main [README](https://github.com/kieviceb/TERRENATOR-WRO-2024/blob/main/README.md) And very important you cand see a tutorial video with voice over with all the structure of the robot by clicking [here](https://www.youtube.com/@TERRENATORTEAM)
+> All this can be find in the main [README](https://github.com/kieviceb/TERRENATOR-WRO-2024/blob/main/README.md) And very important you can see a tutorial video of all the structure of the robot by clicking [here](https://www.youtube.com/@TERRENATORTEAM)

 <br>

 ## Code & programming
-In this section, we will proceed to explain the codes of the First round and the second round, the codes will be explained SEQUENTIALLY in the SRC folder, but there you will have a more general explanation of the code, in this part of the readme we will break down the code of each component that integrates the code, to have a much clearer and understandable epxlicacion each part of the code.
+In this section, we will proceed to explain the codes of the open and obstacle challenge, the codes will be explained SEQUENTIALLY in the SRC folder, there you will have a more general explanation of the code, in this part of the readme we will break down the code of each component that integrates the code, to have a much clearer and understandable epxlicacion each part of the code.
 Before going to explain each code of the respective round, there will be a list to know the order in which each part of the code will be explained, and remember to see the sequential explanation, it is in the SRC folder.

 ## Open Challenge Code: